timiols/Sales-Performance-Analysis/README.md

 ### Tools
 - Power BI
 - Power Query
+### Data Cleaning
+The data came in a structured Csv format and hence didn't require deep cleaning, missing values were handled, columns changed inot proper data format and a couple of neccessary measures were created.
 ### Exploratory Data Analysis
 Which product categories contribute most to total revenue?